-- 1. Designing a reef that is similar to the natural reef at San Onofre that was impacted by SONGS - 2.
-Construct the reef in two phases in which the first phase consists of a short-term experiment that tests different reef designs which is used to inform the design of larger second phase, which is intended to replace the kelp forest resources lost at San Onofre - 3.
+- Designing a reef that is similar to the natural reef at San Onofre that was impacted by SONGS - Construct the reef in two phases in which the first phase consists of a shortterm experiment that tests different reef designs to inform the design of larger second phase that is intended to replace the kelp forest resources lost at San Onofre - 3.
 Monitoring to measure the performance of the reef in meeting its objectives - 4.
 Imposing corrective measures to remediate the artificial reef if it fails to meet performance requirements - 5.
 End the monitoring and oversight after the mitigation requirement is met

-- This map provides a general overview of the project site and shows the locations of the two phases of the artificial reef - Construction of Phase 1 was completed in October 1999 and consisted of 56 modules that tested different bottom coverages of quarry rock and rubble concrete that total 25 acres - Information obtained from the 5-years of monitoring the Phase 1 reef was used to guide the design of the Phase 2 reef - Phase 2 was completed in September 2008 and consisted of 18 polygons of low relief quarry rock which totaled 150 acres - The Phase 1 and Phase 2 reefs combined constituted the 175-acre Wheeler North Reef
+- This map provides a general overview of the project site and shows the locations of the two phases of the artificial reef - Construction of Phase 1 was completed in October 1999 and consisted of 56 modules (shown as dark pink squares) that tested different bottom coverages of quarry rock and rubble concrete in a random block design that totaled 25 acres - Information obtained from the 5-years of monitoring the Phase 1 reef was used to guide the design of the Phase 2 reef - Phase 2 was completed in September 2008 and consisted of 18 irregularly shaped polygons (shown in green) of low relief quarry rock which totaled 150 acres - The Phase 1 and Phase 2 reefs combined to form a 175-acre artificial reef complex, which SCE named after Wheeler North, a famous kelp forest ecologist - The overarching goal of the 175-acre Wheeler North Reef was to mitigate for the kelp forest losses caused by SONGS